anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     they are competing.
 In the latter case, we can assign priorities to guards to resolve unwanted non-determinism.

-!!! todo "rework/adapt the rest of this page"

 ## Engine instance type

 Additionally, we define the `Engine` type, which represents an engine within a family.